SemanticMediaWiki/SemanticMediaWiki/src/Schema/docs/search.form.md

 }
 </pre>

-Prefixes are only applicable (and usable as means the shorten the search term) from within the extended search form.
+Prefixes are only applicable (and usable as means to shorten the search term) from within the extended search form.

 #### Namespaces